Tsugaru-jamisen: History

-While it is clear that the shamisen originated from China through Okinawa in the 16th century CE, the specific developers of tsugaru-jamisen are not known with certainty, largely because written records of its development were not kept nor was it ever formally recognized by the Japanese government.
+While it is clear that the shamisen originated from China through Okinawa in the 16th century CE, the specific developers of tsugaru-jamisen are not known with certainty, largely because written records of its development were not kept, nor did the Japanese government formally recognized it.
 What is known is that tsugaru-jamisen originated from a small peninsula due west of present-day Aomori Prefecture called Tsugaru.
-In addition, some researchers have conjectured on the style's origins based on available evidence.
-There is some consensus that the style was developed by homeless and blind individuals called bosama.
+In addition, some researchers have conjectured the style's origins based on available evidence.
+Some consensus is that the style was developed by homeless and blind individuals called bosama.

-One scholar, Daijō Kazuo, proposed that the genre originated from a bosama named Nitabō on the basis of interviews of musicians and their families.
-According to his research, Nitabō acquired and modified a shamisen in 1877 for which he adopted a different playing style.
+One scholar, Daijō Kazuo, proposed that the genre originated from a bosama named Nitabō based on interviews with musicians and their families.
+According to his research, Nitabō acquired and modified a shamisen in 1877, for which he adopted a different playing style.
 Nitabō rounded off the plectrum of the instrument such that it was shaped like a rice paddle.
 In addition, he adopted a playing style with the shamisen held upright, included the area around the bridge as the playing area, and incorporated beating and slapping the strings in contrast to exclusive use of the plectrum.
-However, other scholars, such as Gerald Groemer, argue that due to a lack of documentation, the account advanced by Kazuo may not be entirely accurate.
+However, other scholars, such as Gerald Groemer, argue that the account advanced by Kazuo may not be entirely accurate due to a lack of documentation.

 Nitabō had multiple blind students, such as Kinobo and Chōsakubo, who contributed to the development of the style.
 Nitabō's last student, Shirakawa Gunpachirō, performed outside of the Tsugaru region as a part of a folk performance troupe.
 Gunpachirō also performed in professional settings, such as in concert halls in Tokyo.
 As a result of his successes, tsugaru-jamisen became popular in the 1920s, but its popularity waned with the onset of the Second Sino-Japanese War later in the decade.

-During 1955–1965, many performers of the genre moved to urban centers in Japan such as Tokyo.
+During 1955–1965, many genre performers moved to urban centers in Japan, such as Tokyo.
 This migration was part of a larger movement due to a boom in the traditional arts in Japan.
 Tsugaru-jamisen enjoyed another bout of popularity when Gunpachirō performed with enka star Michiya Mihashi at the Nihon Theater in Tokyo in 1959.
-As a result of this mass exposure to the genre, younger practitioners of the genre began to emerge.
-Takahashi Chikuzan, who was also a bosama, was also a highly regarded practitioner of the genre and began touring Japan in 1964.
+As a result of this mass exposure to the genre, younger practitioners emerged.
+Takahashi Chikuzan, also a bosama, was a highly regarded practitioner of the genre and began touring Japan in 1964.